BenjaminMedia/WA_public_documentation/_includes/content.md

 ####Components

-BPP extends Bootstrap's JavaScript components with a suite of features that can be initialized using data-attributes:
+BP extends Bootstrap's JavaScript components with a suite of features that can be initialized using data-attributes:

 **Image rotator**